Where to Stay in Athens

 Kolonaki doesn’t have any important museums or monuments to see.
 Still, it is a safe choice when choosing an area to stay at, if you want to explore the center of Athens and get some fun in the evening.
 St George Lycabettus is the best hotel in the Kolonaki area.
 You will not find many hotels to stay here.
 It is easier to find places from Airbnb (apartments).
 Please bear in mind that most buildings are very old here so that the apartments might be over 40-50 years old.

 f.
-Staying at Ilisia [Student Area, Cheaper, No Sightseeing, Easy Transport in Lower Ilisia]
+Where to Stay in Athens: Ilisia [Student Area, Cheaper, No Sightseeing, Easy Transport in Lower Ilisia]

 Moreover, it is close to the National Technical University of Athens, which has another 10.000 students.
 So, it is the area of Athens that is mostly inhabited by students and young people.